Fescron/brechtve-kicad-things/README.md

 ### 4.1 - PCBWay (Quick-turn PCB as of 21/11/2019)

-- Check the `Protel` box
+- Check the `Use Protel filename extensions` box
+- Drill files:
-- Drill files: Check the `suppress leading zeros` and `minimal header` boxes
+  - Check the `suppress leading zeros` and `minimal header` boxes
+  - Uncheck the `PTN and NPTH in single file` box

 <br/>